bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/requisites.md

 If the other bhikkhu is senior, and the article is within forearm's length:

-‘Imaṃ cīvaraṃ mayhaṃ santakaṃ paribhuñja vā visajjehi vā yathāpaccayaṃ vā karohi.’\
+‘Imaṁ cīvaraṁ mayhaṁ santakaṁ paribhuñja vā visajjehi vā yathāpaccayaṁ vā karohi.’\
 ‘*This robe of mine: you may use it, give it away, or do as you wish with it.*’

 *Kv.122*

 When more than one robe is being relinquished:

-‘imaṃ cīvaraṃ’ → ‘imāni cīvarāni’\
+‘imaṁ cīvaraṁ’ → ‘imāni cīvarāni’\
-‘santakaṃ’ → ‘santakāni’
+‘santakaṁ’ → ‘santakāni’

 When the second owner is junior: